kodenamekrak/deadlock-rpc/README.md

 > [!NOTE]
 > If your config file is corrupt or causes issues, delete it and launch the application again to regenerate it with all defaults.

-When a release renames or restructures config keys, the release includes a migration that automatically updates your config on the next launch — no manual re-apply needed.
+When a release renames or restructures config keys, the release includes a migration that automatically updates your config on the next launch, no manual re-apply needed.

 ### General